 In the world of dressings, I can’t think of anything more classic and satisfyingly indulgent than blue cheese.
-Creamy, salty, and tangy with the punch of well-veined blue cheese crumbles, it works well with everything from salads to dips and even as a sandwich spread.
+Creamy, salty, and tangy with the punch of well-veined blue cheese crumbles, it works well with everything from salads to dips, and even as a sandwich spread.

 Back in the 80’s, our (now-closed) local tavern made the best chunky blue cheese dressing.
-They served it in a metal gravy boat alongside their house salad with crisp iceberg lettuce, cucumbers, crumbled hardboiled egg, and baby shrimp).
+They served it in a gravy boat alongside their house salad (iceberg lettuce, cucumbers, crumbled hardboiled egg, and baby shrimp).

 Much like croutons, once I realized how easy it is to whip up a batch of dressing, I never looked back.
-Not only do I know everything that went into the dressing, but I can customize the flavor and texture to our personal tastes and my serving needs.
+Not only do I know everything that went into the dressing, but I can customize it to our personal tastes and serving needs.